 Overall, a misdemeanor arraignment hearing sets the stage for further proceedings and allows the defendant to understand the charges against them and the legal options available.

 During a misdemeanor arraignment hearing, the defendant is typically asked to enter one of three pleas: guilty, not guilty, or no contest (nolo contendere).
-Each plea has various consequences for how the case moves forward and the rights of the defendant.
+Each plea carries different consequences for how the case proceeds and the defendant’s rights.

 During a misdemeanor arraignment hearing, the accused enjoys several fundamental rights safeguarded by the legal system.
 These rights ensure fair treatment and due process throughout the legal proceedings.